 Eve A. Kerr, M.D., M.P.H.

 Dr. Kerr’s health services research interests are in performance measurement, quality assessment and improvement.
 Her work focuses on developing innovative ways to evaluate quality of care in ambulatory settings, assessing the influence of organization of care on quality, and understanding the challenges of providing care to patients with multiple chronic conditions.
+Dr. Kerr is an elected member of the National Academy of Medicine.

 Ken Langa, M.D., Ph.D.